inttter/iinter.me/content/steam.md

 ### Valve

-The company behind Steam.
-They've made some of the most iconic games, such as [Half-Life](https://store.steampowered.com/app/70/HalfLife/), [Portal](https://store.steampowered.com/app/400/Portal/) and [Portal 2](https://store.steampowered.com/app/620/Portal_2/), [Counter-Strike](https://store.steampowered.com/app/730/CounterStrike_2/), and more.
+Valve is the company behind Steam.
+They have made some very iconic games.
+For example, [Half-Life](https://store.steampowered.com/app/70/HalfLife/), [Portal](https://store.steampowered.com/app/400/Portal/) + [Portal 2](https://store.steampowered.com/app/620/Portal_2/), [Counter-Strike](https://store.steampowered.com/app/730/CounterStrike_2/), and more.
 They formed Steam in 2003 to serve as a distribution channel for games.
-They also created hardware like the [Steam Deck](https://store.steampowered.com/steamdeck/) and [Valve Index](https://store.steampowered.com/valveindex).
+They have also created hardware like the recently released [Steam Deck](https://store.steampowered.com/steamdeck/) and the [Valve Index](https://store.steampowered.com/valveindex).

-### TL;DR
+### End

-Steam is good and has a lot of features which extends it, whereas other launchers are either barebones, lack anything notable, or are downright bad, or all three sometimes.
+Steam is great and has a lot of features which help to extend it and provide QOL features, whereas other launchers lack these as they are either very **barebones**, lack anything **notable**, or are **downright bad**, or sometimes all three.

-> [Click here](https://steamcommunity.com/id/intermed) if you want to see my Steam profile!
+---